โ† back to index

 Return and join: the categorical definition

 A monad on a category C is an endofunctor M : C → C with two natural transformations: return (η : Id → M) embeds a pure value, and join (μ : M∘M → M) collapses a nested layer.
-The monad laws say join is associative and return is its left and right identity.
+The monad laws: join is associative, return is its two-sided identity.
 This is a wpmonoid in the category of endofunctors.

 a M(a) M(M(a)) η (return) μ (join) return embeds, join collapses